bUnit-dev/bUnit/docs/site/index.md

 [!code-cshtml[Counter.razor](../samples/components/Counter.razor)]

-Top do this, you can do the following using bUnit and xUnit:
+To do this, you can do the following using bUnit and xUnit:

 [!code-csharp[CounterTest.cs](../samples/tests/xunit/CounterTestWithCtx.cs#L8-L21)]